BIZ TIP TUESDAY:

 WRITING A SEQUEL

-The summer of sequels is here!
-The number one film over the weekend was MAD MAX: FURY ROAD
+The sequels of fall are here!
+The number one film over the weekend was TERMINATOR: DARK FATE

-- which kicks off a bunch of sequels and remakes and reboots!
+- which kicks off a fall full of sequels and remakes and reboots!
+We've already had ZOMBIELAND: DOUBLE TAP and MALIFICIENT: MYSTRESS OF EVIL and

 2011 was a record year for movie sequels, with 27 sequels coming out before the end of the year!